What happens to a child who is not at risk?

 Protecting the child from harm or further harm

-If the child or young person is found not in "immediate risk of serious harm" after an investigation and assessment has been made, then in most cases, Family and Community Services (FACS) provides practical help, such as organising child care, emergency finance, counselling or information, and referral to health or other services.
+If the child or young person is found not in "immediate risk of serious harm" after an investigation and assessment has been made, then in most cases, Communities and Justice (DCJ) provides practical help, such as organising child care, emergency finance, counselling or information, and referral to health or other services.

 If the situation is more serious, we will develop a plan with the family to protect the child or young person from harm or further harm.
 This could include counselling and referral to support services for the parents or carers, the child or young person, and any other children or young people in the family.

-In some cases, FACS might take the matter to the Children’s Court and apply for an order.
+In some cases, DCJ might take the matter to the Children’s Court and apply for an order.
 The Court can make a range of orders that include, but are not limited to:

 - an assessment order — to authorise a physical, psychiatric or other medical examination of a child or young person, or to authorise an assessment of a person’s capacity to parent

 - an order accepting undertakings — the parent makes undertakings to the Court about how they will care for their child or young person in their care

 - an order for supervision — allows DCJ to regularly meet with the child or young person